 Depending on your NAF employer, you may not be automatically enrolled in the Aetna Traditional Choice indemnity Plan.
 You will need to check-in with your servicing Human Resources Office to see if there are any actions you need to take to enroll in the Traditional Choice Plan once you turn age 65.
 You are strongly advised to enroll in Medicare Parts A and B.

 Retiree and family members over age 65

-Since you are already enrolled in medical coverage, you do not need to take any action at this time.
+Since you are already enrolled in medical coverage, you do not need to take any action during Open Enrollment.

 Note: Premiums do not apply to Exchange retirees who met qualifications for paid post-retirement health care.